Community Scholars Program

 The Community Scholars Program of Arkansas Folk and Traditional Arts is a training opportunity for Arkansans interested in finding, documenting, and presenting community culture, folklife, and traditional arts.

-Arkansas’ Community Scholars Program is a new statewide initiative modeled after the Kentucky Arts Council’s long-standing program.
+Arkansas’ Community Scholars Program is a statewide initiative modeled after the Kentucky Arts Council’s long-standing program of the same name.

 What do Community Scholars learn?